Fast Times at Ridgemont High: Plot

-Rat and Damone join Stacy and Linda after school in the Hamiltons' pool, as Brad masturbates while imagining Linda undressing, only to get caught by a disgusted Linda.
-Stacy rebounds from Rat with Damone by inviting him over to go swimming just the two of them.
-The two have sex in the Hamiltons' pool house, and Damone ejaculates prematurely and immediately leaves.
+Rat and Damone join Stacy and Linda after school in the Hamiltons' pool, as Brad masturbates in the bathroom while imagining Linda undressing, only to get caught when Linda accidentally walks in.

+Stacy rebounds from Rat with Damone by inviting him over to go swimming.
+The two have sex in the Hamiltons' pool house and Damone ejaculates prematurely and immediately leaves.
 Embarrassed, he avoids her at school, though Stacy has no idea why.

 Brad quits his new job due to people constantly mocking his pirate uniform.
-When Stacy later informs Damone he has gotten her pregnant, she asks him to help finance the abortion and take her to the clinic.
+When Stacy informs Damone he has gotten her pregnant, she asks him to help finance an abortion and take her to a clinic.
 Unable to come up with his half, he blows her off.
 Stacy asks Brad to drive her, supposedly to go bowling with friends, but he watches her enter the abortion clinic.
 Afterwards, Brad reveals that he knows the truth.
 He promises not to tell their parents, but she does not divulge who impregnated her.
 Stacy instead tells Linda, who in revenge spray-paints "Prick" on Damone's car and school locker.
-After hearing about it, Rat angrily confronts Damone about his involvement with Stacy and they nearly get into a fist-fight in the gym locker room.
+After hearing about it, Rat angrily confronts Damone about his involvement with Stacy and they nearly get into a fist fight in the school locker room.

-On the evening of the last dance of the year, Mr. Hand forces Spicoli to endure a lengthy history lecture to make up for the hours of class time he had wasted, until he is satisfied Spicoli has learned his lesson.
+On the evening of the last dance of the year, Mr. Hand forces Spicoli to endure a lengthy history lecture to make up for the hours of class time he had wasted until he is satisfied Spicoli has learned his lesson.
 Rat and Damone make peace.
 Stacy comforts Linda when she receives a breakup letter from her supposed fiancé Doug.

-Realizing that what she wants is a relationship, Stacy professes feelings for Rat.
+Stacy later professes feelings for Rat.
 At Brad's new job at Mi-T-Mart, he foils an armed robbery with help from Spicoli who inadvertently distracts the robber.

-A postscript revealed that Brad was promoted to manager of Mi-T-Mart.
+A postscript reveals that Brad was promoted to manager of Mi-T-Mart.
 Damone got busted for scalping Ozzy Osbourne tickets and is now working at a 7-Eleven.
 Mr. Vargas switched back to coffee.
-Linda attends college in Riverside and started living with her abnormal psychology professor.
+Linda attended college in Riverside and started living with her abnormal psychology professor.
 Rat and Stacy have a passionate love affair, but have not yet gone all the way.
-Mr. Hand is convinced that everyone is on dope.
+Mr. Hand believes that everyone is on dope.
 Spicoli saves Brooke Shields from drowning and blows the reward money hiring Van Halen to play his birthday party.